 Hi!
 I’m Patrick Turbiville.
-I am a Licensed Master Social Worker and an Associate Psychotherapist at Louis Laves-Webb & Associates.
-But I’d like to think there is more to me than that.
+I am a Licensed Clinical Social Worker and psychotherapist in private practice in Austin, TX.
+But I like to think there is more to me than that.
 So, for the curious, here is my story:

 I was born in 1981 in Irving, Texas, just east of Dallas.
 At the age of four, my parents moved the family down to College Station, Texas, where I Patrick & Emmett(I'm on the right.)attended South Knoll Elementary, Oakwood Middle School, and A&M Consolidated High School.
 In high school, I was mostly concerned with writing music with my rock band and putting on shows at various local eateries and parks.
 I graduated high school a year early and spent the year I gained delivering pizza and taking random classes at Blinn College.
 In those days, I spent any money I had on recording equipment, using it to make records for my band and others, sometimes for free and sometimes in exchange for food, video games, or even real money.
 But something was changing: good ol’ Col Sta started to feel smaller and smaller.
 As I grew more and more restless in what had become my hometown, I began to notice something weird in the air.
 It was Austin, TX calling my name.